Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Discussion

+In this work, we use the resource theory of contextuality introduced in Ref.~\cite{duarte2018resource}.
+We examine, with a resource theoretic perspective, the preservation of contextuality due to measurement simulability; known techniques used in experimental tests of contextuality; and the polytope structure of novel composed scenarios.
+These composed scenarios can be interpreted as a strategy for extending inequalities from smaller scenarios to larger ones.

-In this work, we take the resource-theoretic perspective on contextuality from ref. \cite{duarte2018resource} to understand how to simplify complex scenarios or how to build up complex scenarios from simpler ones.
-In one hand, we use the link between simulation of measurements in operational theories with free operations to obtain simpler scenarios by erasing some of the measurements and reinterpret the engineering of operational equivalences of Ref. \cite{mazurek2016experimental}.
-We conclude that the free operations provide a simple and rigorous argument in favor of the experimental conclusions drawn from Ref. \citep{mazurek2016experimental} regarding the use of secondary procedures as a tool for witnessing contextuality from imperfect correlations.
-On the other hand, we construct a composition of scenarios which allows to build up complex structures where the resource is conserved.
-This brings light to the importance of the resource theory developed in Ref. \citep{duarte2018resource}, since it provides important tools to analyze and engineer complex contextuality scenarios.
+To elaborate, we establish a connection between the simulation of measurements in operational theories with free operations, and the creation of simpler scenarios achieved by omitting certain measurements.
+Furthermore, by recognizing that mixing is formally a free operation, we offer a new interpretation of the engineering of operational equivalences used in the tests detailed in Ref.~\cite{mazurek2016experimental}.
+We conclude that the free operations provide a simple and rigorous argument in favor of the experimental conclusions drawn from Ref.~\cite{mazurek2016experimental} regarding the use of secondary procedures as a tool for witnessing contextuality from imperfect correlations.

+Moreover, we introduce a composition of scenarios allowing the construction of complex scenarios while conserving the resource.
+This brings light to the importance of the resource theory developed in Ref.~\cite{duarte2018resource}, specially in situations limited by the intrinsic complexity of numerically studying correlation polytopes.